 Access rights were an important development in the mainframe computer era.
 Access rights started by preventing you writing to a magnetic tape, and improved to reserving the type of access rights you had.
 But if you had read access you could make a copy of the file.
 So access rights did not go very far to prevent document sharing.

+Some people try to prevent document sharing by using document encryption.
+Document encryption is a valuable technique because it prevents document sharing if you do not have the decryption key.
 If you look at document encryption software (look at the ArticSoft or the PGP web sites as examples) what they do is take a document and encrypt it.
 That’s it!
 There is nothing about stopping valid recipients from copying, document sharing, printing and so on.
+So anyone who can decrypt the document can share it (and also alter it, perhaps without detection).
 So although document encryption software can restrict who can use documents (although there is nothing to prevent people from sharing document encryption keys, and therefore document sharing) it does nothing to prevent document sharing.